By Wesley Gallagher

 What is the Role of Families in Recovery?

-While addiction is undoubtedly hard on families, recovery can come with its own set of difficulties.
+While addiction is undoubtedly hard on families, but family recovery from addiction can come with its own set of difficulties.
 If a family has found an equilibrium, albeit unhealthy, with you and your addiction, your decision to seek recovery will naturally upset the equilibrium.
 This is just one reason involving families in recovery is so important.

 In addition to establishing healthy habits as an individual, a person in recovery needs to learn how to have healthy relationships with family members and other loved ones.
 As relationships are a two-way street, the best results will come when both people in the relationship are seeking healing.
 And there’s likely to be a lot of healing needed in the family of a person recovering from addiction or mental illness.